 It is widely documented that the ability to learn is greatly affected by the degree of control students have over their learning.
 The more control we have, the deeper our learning will be and the more likely we are to retain what we have learnt.

 In this short film by the Alliance for Self-Directed Education (ASDE), Dr Peter Gray describes how children come into the world biologically designed to educate themselves on their own motivation.
-Therefore, children do not need imposed schooling.

 Conventional schooling in fact does more harm than good and undermines young people’s natural ways of learning.
 Schooling promotes shallow learning for the purposes of passing tests rather than deep understanding.